michellelclement/meatblog/README.md

 *As a frequent user, I want to find new recipes to cook*
 * Recipes on the ‘Find a Recipe’ page have been organised to display the newest recipes first, making it easy for a returning visitor to be able to view new recipes, rather than need to look for them.
+* A search function is also available to the user on this page so that they can add in a key word or phrase, and have all results matching that keyword or phrase returned.
+If there are no results found, a message will appear to the user stating this and directing them back to the all recipe/search page.
+The search searches for the word or phrase in the Recipe Name and Recipe Ingredients field, so they can search for something which includes an ingredient or the name itself.

 *As a frequent user, I want to be able to share recipes that I like to my social network pages*
 * Social share buttons have been added to the View Recipe page.
 This allows the website user to share that particular recipe to social pages, as well as share a link in an email.